-The Finance Committee (the “Committee”) is established to support the Society’s Board of Directors (the “Board”) in fulfilling its responsibility to oversee the Society’s financial strategy and performance.
+The Finance Committee (the “Committee”) is a committee of the Corporation established to support the Society’s Board of Directors (the “Board”) in fulfilling its responsibility to oversee the Society’s financial strategy and performance.

 The chair of the Committee is the Society’s Secretary/Treasurer.
-In addition to the chair, the Committee is composed of four members, including the Audit Committee Chair.
+In addition to the chair, the Committee is composed of up to five members of the Board, including the Audit Committee Chair.
 Other than the Committee Chair and Audit Committee Chair, there should not be overlapping membership between this Committee and the Audit Committee.
 The Committee may also include up to three non-voting resource members.
 The Chair of the Board is an ex-officio member of the Committee.
 Committee membership is appointed by the Chair of the Board.
 Committee members serve one-year terms beginning January 1st and ending December 31st of that same year or until the new Committee is appointed by the Chair of the Board.

 The Committee will:

-Review the Society’s: 1) quarterly financial statements; 2) annual resource allocation plan and submit to the Board for consideration; 3) resource allocation plan to actual results; 4) liquidity status; 5) Internal Revenue Service Form 990 and accompanying schedules, 6) status of significant operating/revenue investment plans; and 7) other appropriate financial information concerning the Society;
+Review the Society’s: 1) quarterly financial statements; 2) annual resource allocation plan, ensuring alignment to mission priorities, and submit to the Board for consideration; 3) resource allocation plan to actual results; 4) liquidity status; 5) Internal Revenue Service Form 990 and accompanying schedules, 6) status of significant operating/revenue investment plans; and 7) other appropriate financial information concerning the Society;

 Review the Society’s external audit and tax reports (in addition to Form 990) in accordance with performance and strategic objectives including any relevant portions of the “management letter” and other communications from the auditor as referred by the Audit Committee.
 Review should include discussion with management of significant issues regarding accounting principles, practices and judgments, including any matters required to be communicated to the Committee by the independent public accountants under applicable professional standards;